wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-linux-create-vm-from-template.md

 
 You can download the template from [GitHub](https://raw.githubusercontent.com/azure/azure-quickstart-templates/master/101-vm-sshkey/azuredeploy.json) and run the following command.

 >[AZURE.NOTE] Templates you downloaded from the GitHub Repo "azure-quickstart-templates" must be modified in order to fit in the Azure China Cloud Environment.
-For example, replace some endpoints -- "blob.core.chinacloudapi.cn" by "blob.core.chinacloudapi.cn", "chinacloudapp.cn" by "chinacloudapp.cn"; change some unsupported VM images; and, changes some unsupported VM sizes.
+For example, replace some endpoints -- "blob.core.windows.net" by "blob.core.chinacloudapi.cn", "cloudapp.azure.com" by "chinacloudapp.cn"; change some unsupported VM images; and, changes some unsupported VM sizes.

 
 azure group create \